eNMS-automation/eNMS/docs/services/default_services.rst

     - ``Send Notification Method`` Choose Mail, Mattermost, or Slack to send the results summary to.
 See the previous section on Service Notification for more details.
     - ``Display only failed nodes`` Include only the failed devices in the email notification body summary
     - ``Mail Recipients (separated by comma)`` Overrides the Mail Recipients specified in the Administration Panel
-    - ``Waiting time (in seconds)`` How many seconds to wait after the service instance has completed running before running the next job.
+    - ``Waiting time (in seconds)`` How many seconds to wait after the service instance has completed running before running the next service.
     - ``Push to Git`` Push the results of the service to a remote Git repository configured from the administration panel.
 - ``Targets``
     - ``Devices`` Multi-selection list of devices from the inventory